Su Yunying: Evaluation

-Born in Sanya, Hainan, the singer who is affectionately called ‘pixie’ by fans has lived with nature at large since young, and refers to her hometown as very ‘passionate’.
-This point is reflected in her compositions, just like her hit song "Wild child" which she sang on the stage of a Chinese reality show; without the restrictions and trappings of society, one is instead able to sing even more freely.
+Born in Sanya, Hainan, the singer, who is called ‘pixie’ by fans, has lived with nature at large since young and describes her hometown as very ‘passionate’.
+This point is reflected in her compositions, as in her song "Wild Child".
+The song became a hit, and portrays the message that without the restrictions and trappings of society, one can sing even more freely.

 "Start from the music and tell everyone what I'm doing."

 Su Yunying writes songs in a very special way.
 The words and melody come out together, 100 percent concentrated, and she can not hear others talking.
 "I like to swim through these ideas, wow, I can still be so."

 "Some words and fixed words don't nail my mind, so I put the pictures and words I want together."

 "This is the kind of girl she is, crazy and weird.
 While speaking, her expression changes constantly, and her ideas jump, at one point offering her viewpoint on star signs, at other times earnestly pouring her heart out about a musician she loves."

 "Because every type of music is just a way of expressing a lifestyle.
 The genres I like are varied, it’s not just about Rap, Jazz or Reggae, even musical theatre music I really like.
 At the moment I want to try everything."

 Music critic Erdi once commented like this: "What a living life is hidden in this voice!
 Strange, tricky, as if a fleeing spirit, floating across the sea into Su Yunying's body, the elf, called the wild son."

 People with insufficient imagination can not understand Su Yunying's song: melody ups and downs, gorgeous words, bright and beautiful voice.
 At the end of each time, the voice trembled, like a wild horse, and suddenly broke free from the rein."It may have something to do with emotions, and I tell you in my voice that my emotions are arrived."